View Current

 (27) It is the responsibility of UNE Representatives and Students to make and attend appointments for Q-Fever pre-screening and vaccination.

-(28) Failure to attend a confirmed appointment for pre-screening and/or vaccination may result in the fee being charged to the individual at the discretion of the UNE Medical Centre and relevant UNE Head of School.
+(28) Failure to attend a confirmed appointment for pre-screening and/or vaccination may result in the fee being charged to the individual at the discretion of the UNE Life Healthcare Centre and relevant UNE Head of School.

 (29) For UNE Representatives and Students who have not been included as an Identified Person in the risk assessment process and do not have access to the funded Q-Fever Pre-Screening and Vaccination Program, they are able to request access in writing to the relevant Head of School or Business Unit Director.
 These individuals may also participate in the program as a fee paying patient if they choose.